Welcome to the Ark and the Temple, the Godly Play story scheduled for this Sunday, November 9.

 I've got a good book that illustrates the kinds of garments priests of that time wore.
 Some children might enjoy discovering that and reproducing it in some way.

 Have fun with the lesson, y'all!
 And please take photos if you want.
-I'll have a camera in the table drawer in the Activity Room.
+I'll have a camera in the desk in the hall to borrow.

 Thank you for all you do!